exasol/virtual-schema-common-jdbc/doc/development/implementing_mandatory_sql_dialect_classes.md

    Also create a corresponding test class.

-2. **Implement method `getSqlDialectName()`** and write test for it.
+2. Implement method the following methods and write tests.

     ```java
     @Override
-    public String getSqlDialectName() {
+    protected String getSqlDialectName() {
         return AthenaSqlDialect.NAME;
     }

+   @Override
+    protected String getSqlDialectVersion() {
+        final VersionCollector versionCollector = new VersionCollector(
+                "META-INF/maven/com.exasol/athena-virtual-schema/pom.properties");
+        return versionCollector.getVersionNumber();
+    }

+    @Override
+    public VirtualSchemaAdapter createAdapter() {
+        return new ExasolAdapter();
+    }
     ```

-    The factory needs to be able to provide the dialect name since the JDBC adapter identifies dialect by name.
     Note that at this point we don't have an instance of the dialect yet and thus are using the constant directly.

-3. The **other method** in the factory creates the instance: **`createSqlDialect()`**.
-Don't forget to write a test.
-    Check the test coverage for the class.
+3. . **Add the fully qualified factory name** `com.exasol.adapter.dialects.exasol.AthenaAdapterFactory` to the **file `/src/main/resources/META-INF/services/com.exasol.adapter.AdapterFactory`**  so that the class loader can find your new adapter factory.

+## Creating Adapter

+1. Create an adapter class.
+It will instantiate the dialect.
     ```java
+    public class AthenaAdapter extends AbstractJdbcAdapter {
         @Override
-    public SqlDialect createSqlDialect(final ConnectionFactory connectionFactory, final AdapterProperties properties) {
+        protected SqlDialect createDialect(ConnectionFactory connectionFactory, AdapterProperties properties) {
             return new AthenaSqlDialect(connectionFactory, properties);
         }
+    }
     ```

-    The main reason for having a factory is that dialects are loaded lazily.
-    It is more resource-efficient and secure to load only the one single dialect that we actually need.
-    The factories are very lightweight, dialects not so much.

-4. **Add the fully qualified factory name** `com.exasol.adapter.dialects.athena.AthenaSqlDialectFactory` to the **file `/src/main/resources/META-INF/services/com.exasol.adapter.dialects.SqlDialectFactory`**  so that the class loader can find your new dialect factory.